lazywinadmin/lazywinadmin.github.io/_posts/2012/2012-04-02-Video_Richard_Siddaway_â€“_PowerShell_Events.md

 <i>â€¢ The PowerShell engine</i>

 <i></i>
 <i>Between them they give a handle into the inner workings of your system.
 A customizable, generic approach to handling events will be presented that enables you to perform actions based on the events detected.
-Events donâ€™t just provide an insight into whatâ€™s happening.
+Events don't just provide an insight into what's happening.
 We can use them to trigger system actions for us â€” a self-healing system anyone</i>

 <i></i>
 <i>The key take aways from this session will be:</i>